toni20k5267/definitionToSelectedWord/README.md

 # ![icon](https://raw.githubusercontent.com/toni20k5267/definitionToSelectedWord/refs/heads/main/icon.svg) Define Selected Word

-An extension for chromium-based browsers that shows a clean, iOS-style popup with definitions for selected words using [dictionaryapi.dev](https://dictionaryapi.dev).
+An extension for chromium-based browsers that shows a clean popup with definitions for selected words using [dictionaryapi.dev](https://dictionaryapi.dev).

 ## How to install